eis-group-opensource/dns-integration/README.md

 This project is licensed under the GPL license, and is donated by EIS Group (http://eisgroup.com) to the open source community (as it is based on mostly open source products, but contains our code and was carefully tested in different conditions).

+## UPDATES.

+We discovered, that in some cases script cause unbound to crash.
+Cache invalidation was found unnecessary and so removed.
+While it did not fix all crashes, it crashes now in heavy environment once / few days (so systemctl restarts it).
+It never crashed in 4 different environments.

+I push updated python script.

+IN addition, we discovered, that windows client may, in some cases, use NS name from SOA and not from NS records.
+So make sure, that AWS or AZURE zone have correct (resolable by your DNS) NS name in SOA and resolvable NS recods in zone itself.

+(Maybe, no need in proxy for Azure, not well tested yet.
+Azure DNS can resolve requests coming from outside VNET, while AWS DNS never respond to the requests which originates outside of VPC network.
+So proxy is mandatory for AWS.)